scottkleinman/SDSU-Workshop/README.md

 #Text Analysis Workshops

+This is a set of instructions created for the October Workshop on [Building and Strengthening Digital Humanities through a Regional Network](http://www.sd-dh.org/) at San Diego State University, Octber 23-24, 2015.
+I will be leading two sessions on text analysis.
+The first session will introduce the text analysis workflow and the Lexos text analysis tool.
+The second will introduce the topic modelling method, a common DH method of exploring texts.
+We will focus on applications for research and teaching, and one goal will be to imagine assignments based on text analysis methods that can be deployed in a variety of teaching situations.

+Further information abotu the two sessions is provided below, along with advance preparations you can do, such as installing software on your own computer.
+If you have trouble with the installation features, feel free to e-mail me at scott.kleinman@csun.edu, and I will be happy to diagnose as best as I can remotely in advance of the workshop

+I look forward to meeting all of you.

+Scott Kleinman
+California State University, Northridge

+*Last Update:* October 4, 2015

 ##Friday Workshop
 The Friday session will introduce the workflow for computational text analysis using [Lexos](http://lexos.wheatoncollege.edu).
 Lexos is powerful but easy to learn and highlights many of the intellectual issues digital humanists grapple with in applying computational techniques to the study of humanities data.